Jatapiaro/cocoa-programming-for-mac-os/Chapter18-ImagesAndMouseEvents/README.md

 This is pending.
 Document app that allows the user to:

-1. Draw ovals in arvitrary locations and sizes.
+1. Draw ovals in arbitrary locations and sizes.
 2. Save and read files.
 3. Add undo capabilities